com-480-data-visualization/com-480-project-coronateam/README.md

 ![alt text](imgs/covidVsGtrend.png "Google search index versus Coronavirus")

+We can see here blablabla

 ![alt text](imgs/covidVsTweets.png "Number of tweets versus Coronavirus")

+We can see here blablabla

+So we will blablabla

 ### Related Work
  - What others have already done with the data?